dialog-semiconductor/BLE_SDK6_examples/LPCCSE-201-Reset_Indication_update/Readme.md

    <tr class="even">
   <td style="text-align: left;"> 0x02</td>
   <td style="text-align: left;"> TRIGGER_HARDFAULT</td>
-  <td style="text-align: left;"> Trigger a Hardfault interrupt by unaligned memory access will cause the Hardfault handler to execute and in turn by waiting in a while(1) loop the NMI Handler will issue a SW reset.</td>
+  <td style="text-align: left;"> Trigger a Hardfault interrupt by unaligned memory access, this will cause the Hardfault handler to execute and in turn by waiting in a while(1) loop the NMI Handler will issue a SW reset.</td>
   </tr>
   <tr class="odd">
   <td style="text-align: left;"> 0x03</td>